platyplus/cerberus/README.md

 ## TODO

-- [ ] Reuse relations in more than one form e.g. medication, diagnosis...
 - [ ] Metadata for lab
 - [ ] Metadata for viral load and tracking
 - [x] Metadata for prevention